Experience in Kurashiki! Tatami border factory tour and mini tatami making

 Factory tours attract 2,000 visitors per year

-The paper attached to the top of the machine is called "monshi" and is used to create patterns.
+The paper attached to the top of the machine is called "monshi" and is used to create the patterns.
 It has countless small holes and acts like a blueprint for the tatami border.
 A huge number of monshi are stored in the factory, and it seems that wooden ones were used in the past.

 The photo shows the process of applying glue to the threads.
 As humidity and temperature change depending on the weather and season, the concentration of the glue is carefully adjusted.
 Cotton tatami borders are produced in this way, from the thread stage, with great care and time.
-The factory tour lasted about 40 minutes, but I was able to get a firsthand feel for how the techniques and traditions that have continued for over 70 years have been passed down.
+The factory tour lasted about 40 minutes, but I was able to get a firsthand feel for how the techniques and traditions that have been passed down for over 70 years have been passed down.
 The factory tour was a truly fascinating experience.

 Make your own one-of-a-kind mini tatami mat

-Details of factory tour and production experience
+Details of the factory tour and production experience

-As with the factory tour, the mini tatami making experience requires a group of 10 or more people to apply, but if you are traveling with friends or family, or going on a club training camp trip to Kurashiki or Kojima, why not consider it?
-It seems to be a popular choice for domestic and international tours and field trips.
+As with the factory tour, the mini tatami making experience requires a group of 10 or more people to apply, but if you're visiting Kurashiki or Kojima on a trip with friends or family, or a club training camp, why not consider it?It seems to be a popular choice for domestic and international tours and field trips.

 [Factory tour and production experience details]